Modified from Rockets: A Teacher's Guide with Activities in Science, Mathematics, and Technology, 1996.

 - Baking soda and vinegar (Alka-Seltzer and water can be substituted)

 For the facilitator:

-5. Roll the nose cone section into a cone shape that is the same diameter as the rocket body.
-Tape along the seam to hold the nose cone together.
-Next tape the nose cone to the top of the rocket body.
+- Roll the nose cone section into a cone the same diameter as the rocket body.
+Tape the nose cone together, then tape it to the top of the rocket body.

 Launching a Model Rocket